 The ARA Board oversees the broader human rights program.
-As the post COVID-19 recovery continues, in FY23 we will be seeking to re-establish modern slavery forums such as our Modern Slavery Working Group, to further embed initiatives and provide increased oversight of modern slavery risk management in our operations and supply chains.
+In FY24 we will be seeking to continue our modern slavery forums such as our Modern Slavery Working Group, to further embed initiatives and provide increased oversight of modern slavery risk management in our operations and supply chains.